My brain is actually my longest term friend I’ve ever had. I’ve literally almost known him forever.

 My brain and I, I have to admit, began to drift apart over the next few years and we didn’t get along the way we used to.

-I guess you could say that my rain began to sound a lot like my parents and my teachers.
+I guess you could say that my brain began to sound a lot like my parents and my teachers.
 When I was younger and my clothes and toys were all over the floor, my brain would agree with me that it was just fine—it was more important to go out and play.
 Now my brain was siding by my parents that I ought to pick up after myself and do my homework.

 My Brain and I—a Love/Hate Relationship